 The CPNP Notification Process – Step by step

-Since 11 July 11 2013, the Regulation (EC) 1223/2009 on cosmetic products is the main regulatory framework governing finished cosmetic products on the EU market.
-The Regulation replaced the Directive 76/768/EC, which was adopted in 1976.
+Since July 11th 2013, Regulation (EC) 1223/2009 on cosmetic products has been the main regulatory framework governing finished cosmetic products on the EU market.
+The Regulation replaced Directive 76/768/EC, which was adopted in 1976.

-In this article we explain 5 steps how to bring your cosmetic products to compliance with the EU law and reach the CPNP notification: the final line for cosmetics’ entry in the Union market.
+In this article we explain 5 steps how to bring your cosmetic products into compliance with EU laws and regulations and complete the Cosmetic Products Notification Portal notification process – the final line for cosmetics’ entry in the EU market.

 1. Designation of an EU Responsible Person (EU RP):

 "Only cosmetic products for which a legal or natural person is designated within the Community as ‘responsible person’ shall be placed on the market"

 In daily practice, the EU Responsible Person is engaged in:

 - Ensuring compliance with the requirements of the Cosmetics Regulation such as: safety (art.3), GMP (art.8), PIF (art.11), notification (art.13), composition (art.14, 15, 16, 17 &18), labelling (art.19), claims (art.20), and communication of serious undesirable effects…).

 - Immediate corrective measures, withdrawal/recall if appropriate in case of non-conformities

 - Immediate notification to the Competent Authorities (CA) and other economic operators in case of risk to protection of human health.